barrault01/CSTextfield/README.md

-# CSTextfield
+# SAKTextfield

-Couteau Suisse Textfield is a textfield that offers a lot of features as automatic mask, callback text updated, max number of characters, allowCharacters.
+Swift Army Knife Textfield,  is a textfield that offers a lot of features as automatic mask, callback text updated, max number of characters, allowCharacters.